jhfoxliu/REMAP/README.md

 The script will automatically reports the number of reads.

+### Compare different samples

-3. Once you get multiple `CSV` files, you can use the script `xxxx.py` to compare RNA 5' expansion among samples.
+Once you get multiple `CSV` files, you can use the script `xxxx.py` to compare RNA 5' expansion among samples.

 ## Examples